 Passport to Success

 The Runes of Death was Diment’s fifteenth manuscript.
 The move into thrillers was prompted by a relocation to Fulham where his new absentee landlord was James Leasor, war hero and journalist whose espionage novels sold well.
-Diment wasn’t a big thriller fan but saw it as a good way to break into the business.
+Diment wasn’t a big thriller fan but saw it as a good way to break into the writing business.

 He read Ian Fleming and Len Deighton to get the idea then wrote his own book in only seventeen days.
 It was part homage, part parody of the James Bond style.
 Hero Philip McAlpine is a Chelsea-set type playboy with a glamorous girlfriend (based on Suzy Mandrake) and a swinging pad set very far from the mudane reality of Diment’s flat share in Fulham.